Bicycle Thieves: Plot

-Antonio pursues the thief into a brothel, whose denizens eject them.
-In the street, hostile neighbors gather as Antonio accuses the thief, who conveniently falls into a fit for which the crowd blames Antonio.
+A hopeless Antonio turns to a supposed "holy woman", but her sibylline response is almost a joke.
+Immediately afterward, Antonio encounters the thief by chance in a disreputable district and pursues him into a brothel, whose denizens eject them.
+In the street, hostile neighbors gather as Antonio accuses the thief, who suddenly suffers an apparent medical emergency, for which the crowd blames Antonio.
 Bruno fetches a policeman, who searches the thief's apartment without success.
 The policeman tells Antonio the case is weakAntonio has no witnesses and the neighbors are certain to provide the thief with an alibi.
 Antonio and Bruno leave in despair amid jeers and threats from the crowd.

 Their way home takes them to the Stadio Nazionale PNF football stadium.
-Antonio sees an unattended bicycle near a doorway and after much anguished indecision, instructs Bruno to take the tram to a stop nearby and wait.
+Antonio sees an unattended bicycle near a doorway and, after much anguished indecision, instructs Bruno to take the tram to a stop nearby and wait.
 Antonio circles the unattended bicycle and jumps on it.
-Instantly, the hue and cry is raised and Bruno—who has missed the tram—is stunned to see his father pursued, surrounded and pulled from the bicycle.
+Instantly, the hue and cry is raised and Bruno—who has missed the tram—is stunned to see his father pursued, surrounded, and pulled from the bicycle.
 As Antonio is being muscled toward the police station, the bicycle's owner notices Bruno in tears and, in a moment of compassion, tells the others to release Antonio.

-Antonio and Bruno then walk off slowly amid a buffeting crowd.
+Antonio and Bruno then walk off slowly through the hostile crowd.
 Antonio fights back tears and Bruno takes his hand.